SampleEnvironment/SECoP/protocol/specification/descriptive.rst

 .. acc-property:: visibility

-    A string giving a hint for UIs, for which user roles the parameter or command should be displayed, hidden or allow read access only.
+    A string providing UIs with a hint for which user roles the parameter or command should be displayed, hidden or allow read access only.
 MUST be one of the values on the two visibility columns.
 The default is ``"www"``.

     .. table::